Anne-Hunt/fs-journal/journal/02/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+Holy cows and assorted livestock.
+I've learned so much.
+I've had a javascript breakthrough by reading about the solid principles and now I understand what went wrong with my Moody Kittens project.
+Those principles should be referenced earlier or at least linked to.
+It helps make sense of the other projects.

+This changes everything.